polytypic/Recalled/Docs/Tutorial.md

   }
 ```

 This concludes the toy example.
+By the way, can you see now how the name
+*"Recall"* is descriptive of Recall in at least two essential ways?